 When students are registered or directly enrolled for USF credit, their OASIS account balance summary will show a balance due of the regular on-campus tuition fees.
+Shortly following the appearance of these fees, the EAO will submit Sponsored Institute Waivers for the waiver (deduction) of these on-campus tuition fees.
 In lieu of these fees, students will see and be responsible for the Study Abroad Program Cost placed on their accounts.